 Third, privatization.
 Private operators at SJU implemented technology investments and process improvements as specified in the concession agreement commitments, including passenger processing upgrades and retail/concession infrastructure enhancements.
 These operational initiatives reflect the private operator's mandate to generate returns within the fee structure constraints.
 W to a model or historical data, e.g., "Provide data or historical basis.

-However, airport privatization also delete. model cited pass in the 9–11% IRR range, as indicated by SJU concession filings (DWU analysis of public filings).
+However, airport privatization also delete. model cited pass in the 9–11% IRR range, as indicated by SJU concession filings (analysis of public filings).
 The SJU agreement illustrates this constraint: under the Airpornnual aggregate airline fees are capped at $62 million (first five years), with subsequent annual increases limited to the rate of core inflation. to SJU agreement or "placing pressure".
 Additionally, long-term concession arrangements constrain the public sponsor's flexibility; the SJU concession spans 40 years, limiting ability to revisit operational or financial terms within that period.

 Airport privatization also affects public sector finance management.
 Airport revenues that previously remained in public control now flow to private operators.
 Provide data or historical basis.
 Tax implications also arise, as privatization can affect the treatment of outstanding tax-exempt bonds used to finance airport improvements.